rakesh-kr/C-Applications/README.md

 3. strtok() implementation
   Implement strtok functions of strings.
-  eg: if input string is ”ab,cd,e” and delimiter is "-" Output should be 3 strings–“ab”, “cd” and “e” if we consider the delimiter as ‘-’
+  eg: if input string is ”ab-cd-e” and delimiter is "-" Output should be 3 strings–“ab”, “cd” and “e” if we consider the delimiter as ‘-’